 These two ingredients reduce the inflammation that leads to agitated emotions and anxiety and help us to cultivate calmness.

 My favorite tea is a blend from Organic India called “Sweet Rose Tulsi Tea.”
-It makes a wonderful heat quenching ice tea, and the scent of roses takes me to a very peaceful rose garden where I delightfully chill out.
+It makes a wonderful heat-quenching iced tea, and the scent of roses takes me to a very peaceful rose garden where I delightfully chill out.

 About The Author